Heads of Schools - Admissions

 Heads Program participants come to the Klingenstein Center to be replenished as educational leaders.
 They leave renewed in their commitment to leadership and good teaching, and enriched by the professional relationship established within their cohort-- a core group of colleagues to call upon for advice, camaraderie and support-- for the rest of their professional lives.

 All Heads of independent and international schools with a nondiscriminatory admissions policy are eligible to apply to the Klingenstein Heads Program.
 Program costs for tuition and housing are fully funded.
 Applicants must be continuing in their position as a school head for at least the year following the program.

-As part of the application. applicants submit a personal statement, a research topic, and a current CV.
-It is recommended that the personal statement and research topic be pasted into the online application.
+As part of the application, applicants submit personal statements, a research topic, and a current CV.
+It is recommended that the statement of purpose and research topic be pasted into the online application.
 Notification of the committee’s admission decisions are emailed by July 15.

 Applicants whose first language is not English and those who have received a bachelor's degree from ouside the U.S. or Canada or any country or university where English is not the official language of instruction should follow the Teachers College application information for international applicants and contact the Klingenstein Center for assistance.

 For additional information, please contact the Klingenstein Center at Klingenstein@tc.columbia.edu.
 You may email us to be notified when the application is posted.